Section 1: Introduction

-This office performs the “post-award” financial activities for sponsored programs administration at NYU.
-This includes project set-up, billing and financial reporting, receivables analysis and collection, and project close-out.
-SPA is also responsible for compliance activities relating to grants and serves as the primary liaison for all audits, including the annual A-133 audit.
+This office performs the “post-award” financial support for sponsored programs administration at NYU.
+This includes project set-up, billing and financial reporting, receivables analysis and collection and project closeout.
+SPA is also responsible for compliance functions relating to grants and serves as the primary liaison for all audits, including the annual OMB Uniform Guidance audit.

-OSP provides the “pre-award” activities for Sponsored Programs Administration such as: identifying potential sponsors, interpreting guidelines, developing budgets, assisting with application requirements and submission.
-OSP also provides institutional sign off on proposal submissions, negotiates awards with sponsors and guides investigators in project administration.
+OSP provides the “pre-award” support for Sponsored Programs such as: identifying potential sponsors, interpreting guidelines, developing budgets, and assisting with application requirements and submission.
+OSP also provides institutional approval and sign off for proposal submissions, negotiates awards with sponsors and guides investigators in project administration

-This office performs the review, negotiation and administration of agreements and subcontracts related to sponsored programs.
+This office performs the review, drafting, and negotiation of grants, contracts, subawards, and consulting agreements related to sponsored programs.
 This function is performed whether the agreements are received or issued by NYU.
+The Contract Office is a subdivision of (and co-located with) OSP.

 This office performs the following activities: the preparation, submission and negotiation of the University's Federal Facilities & Administrative (F&A) and Fringe Benefit rates as well as administering the University's Time & Effort Certification process.